Lower Your Cholesterol

 The main goal of treatment that lowers cholesterol is to lower your LDL level enough to reduce your risk for developing heart disease or having a heart attack.
 The higher your risk, the lower your LDL goal will be.

 A heart-healthy diet means eating fewer foods high in saturated fats.
 These foods include fried foods, red meat, processed meats (cold cuts and hot dogs), some cheeses, and most commercially prepared baked goods (muffins, cookies, doughnuts).
 Manufacturers are reducing saturated fats and trans fats in their products.
 Make sure you check nutrition labels and choose those with the least amount of saturated and trans fats.

-A low-saturated-fat, low-cholesterol diet has less than 7 percent of calories from saturated fat and less than 200 mg of cholesterol per day.
+A diet low in both saturated fat and cholesterol has less than 7% of calories from saturated fat and less than 200 mg of cholesterol per day.
 There should only be enough calories to maintain a healthy weight and to avoid weight gain.
 You might also increase the amount of fiber in your diet.

 Fish is also a good choice.
-Many types contain high levels of omega-3 fatty acids, which may help lower blood cholesterol, blood pressure, and reduce your risk for blood clots.
+Many types contain high levels of omega-3 fatty acids.
+These may help lower blood cholesterol, blood pressure, and reduce your risk for blood clots.
 Salmon, tuna, and herring, contain the most omega-3s.